 It takes about 3,500 calories below your calorie needs to lose a pound of body fat and about 3,500 calories above your calorie needs to gain a pound.
 So if you can create a daily deficit of around 750 calories, or 5,250 calories a week (which is roughly the deficit our diet plan will give you), on average you should lose around 1½lb a week.
 Eating plenty of the weight-loss boosting foods within these calorie parameters, and avoiding refined white carbs will help this natural equation.

 Our diet plan will give you, on average, around 1,300 calories a day.
 This is a healthy level, is suitable for most women who need to shed a dress size and will provide the necessary deficit to help you lose 1½lb a week.
-(You may lose more in the first week as some of this is fluid, brought about by the reduction in calories and carbohydrates.)
+(You may lose more in the first week as some of this is fluid, or 'water weight', brought about by the reduction in calories and carbohydrates.)

 Lentil, kale and feta salad.
 Combine half a 250g bag ready-cooked Puy lentils, 50g diced feta cheese, 1 large handful baby kale with 1 large tomato, 2 spring onions and chunk cucumber, all chopped, and 1 tbsp each olive oil and balsamic vinegar.